 Sociology of Race, Class, Gender, and Sexuality

 This course explores race, class, gender, and sexuality as intersecting axes of stratification, identity, and experience.
-Drawing from current sociological research and feminist theory, we will analyze how these intersections can be applied to understanding social problems and structures.
+Drawing from current sociological research and feminist theory, we will analyze how these intersections can be applied to understanding social problems.
 At this course’s foundation is an exploration of intersectionality.
 Intersectional feminist scholarship examines social issues beyond focusing on singular identity categories in order to more accurately address the complex realities of being human.
-Race, class, gender, sexuality, national origin, citizenship, age, ability and other social locators intersect to form myriad experiences and power arrangements, all of which shape our identities, interpersonal relationships, and encounters with institutions, politics, and culture.
-Together, we will explore social inequality through this framework, examining the processes by which these categories are socially constructed, interconnected, and maintained within interactions and institutions.
+Race, class, gender, sexuality, national origin, citizenship, age, ability and other social locators intersect to form myriad experiences and power arrangements, all of which shape our identities as well as our encounters with institutions and culture.
+Together, we will explore social inequality through this framework, examining the processes by which these categories are socially constructed, interconnected, and maintained within social institutions.
 We conclude with a discussion of potential pathways for social change.

 Sociology of gender